apache/airflow/docs/apache-airflow-providers-ydb/operators/ydb_operator_howto_guide.rst

 A task defined or implemented by a operator is a unit of work in your data pipeline.

-The purpose of this guide is to define tasks involving interactions with a YDB database with the :class:`~airflow.providers.ydb.operators.YDBOperator`.
+The purpose of this guide is to define tasks involving interactions with a YDB database with the :class:`~airflow.providers.ydb.operators.YDBExecuteQueryOperator`.

-Common Database Operations with YDBOperator
+Common Database Operations with YDBExecuteQueryOperator
 -------------------------------------------------------

-To use the YDBOperator to carry out YDBOperator request, two parameters are required: ``sql`` and ``conn_id``.
+To use the YDBExecuteQueryOperator to carry out YDBExecuteQueryOperator request, two parameters are required: ``sql`` and ``conn_id``.
 These two parameters are eventually fed to the DbApiHook object that interacts directly with the YDB database.

 Creating a YDB table